GeorgePires/georgepires/README.md

   </div>

-  ## :speech_balloon: Contatos
+  ## :speech_balloon: Contacts
-   Você pode me encontrar em qualquer uma das minhas redes sociais abaixo!
+   You can find me on any of my social media below!

   <div align="center">
       <a href="https://www.instagram.com/acld.sa" target="_blank">